This documentation is still a work in progress...

 1. Located on the Roll-off Observatory eastern wall, ensure the TP-Link Travel router labelled "SCO Router" is powered on.

-2. Uncover the Telescope and plug in the power bar to the power the equipment.
+2. Uncover the C8 Telescope located near the back wall of the Roll-Off observatory and plug in the power bar to the power the equipment.
+This powers the C8 (it also has a power switch), the Atik 428ex camera, the focuser, and eventually the Raspberry Pi4.
 Avoid moving the tripod if possible.

-Move the Dec and RA sections are at their index positions.
+Ensure the Dec and RA motors are at their index positions.

-Choose "Last Alignment" from the choices of Alignment options. (note - have to check whether last alignment is sufficient).
+Choose "Last Alignment" from the choices of Alignment options. (note - we still have to check whether last alignment is sufficient in this scenario).

 3. At SCO - Capturing images